MatthewZub/houdini-kitbashparser/README.md

 # Description
-'Kitbash Parser' is a kit of tools to work with kitbash packs in Houdini.
+'Kitbash Parser' is **opensource** kit of tools to work with kitbash packs in Houdini.

 Parser works and tested for Houdini 19.0, 18.5.
 So , it works for both python2 and python3 builds.